 Material from regional telecommunication organizations, telecommunication research centres, manufacturers and working groups should also be used, in order to avoid duplication of work.

-Contributions are expected from Member States, Sector Members and Associates, and from relevant ITU-R, ITU-T and ITU-D study groups, and other stakeholders.
+Contributions are expected from Member States, Sector Members and Associates, and from relevant ITU-R, ITU-T, in particular ITU-T Study Group 2, and ITU-D study groups, and other stakeholders.

 7 Target audience